OmarGabr0/Vortex_GPGPU_TB/doc/RTL/Core/Fetch Stage.md

 - **`incr`**: Incremented when a fetch request for the specific warp is fired.
 - **`decr`**: Decremented when an instruction is popped from the ibuffer.
 - **`ibuf_ready`**: Indicates whether the instruction buffer for the requested warp can accept new data.
 If L1 cache is enabled, `ibuf_ready` is always `1'b1`.

+## summary
+The fetch stage needs ram to store the tags associated to the request sent to the icache to track the state of ongoing request and  match response to  the warp ,  so that it’s called tag ram

+Tags are the program counter (PC) and the thread mask (tmask), both are essential for managing warp execution.

+It always reads the current warp that is responsed by the Icache and write the tag of the new warp  requested from icache memory